pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 ## Adding People

 Next, teams should have members!
-Let’s add them to the yaml config:
+Let’s add them to the YAML config:

 ```yaml
 org: "pulumi-demo-org"